binorassocies/brostash/rpi/README.md

-#Brostash = script to build an image for the raspberry pi
+# Brostash for the pi: script to build an image for the raspberry pi

 * Run `rpi_01_prepare.sh` to download the raspbian lite image.
 To increase the size of the image, run `IMAGE_SIZE=1 sh rpi_01_prepare.sh` to add 1Gb.